Duke Slater: Honors

 In 2019, the University of Iowa unveiled a sculpture of Duke Slater on the north end of Kinnick Stadium.
-The relief depicts Slater’s famous block against Notre Dame in 1921, captured in the photograph by Kent.
-A plaque next to the relief reads, “Slater drives the opposition back in calm determination.
+The relief depicts Slater's famous block against Notre Dame in 1921, captured in the photograph by Kent.
+A plaque next to the relief reads, "Slater drives the opposition back in calm determination.
 His life in football and beyond was defined by triumph and relentless breaking of boundaries."

 An apartment complex in Chicago, Judge Slater Apartments, is named in his honor.

 The Professional Football Researchers Association (PFRA) elected Duke Slater to their second Hall of Very Good class in 2004.
 Slater was also one of four players the PFRA officially endorsed for election to the Pro Football Hall of Fame, along with LaVern Dilweg, Mac Speedie, and Al Wistert.

 Before the Pro Football Hall of Fame opened in 1963, Duke Slater was mentioned by United Press International as one of nine candidates that had been nominated for election to the new Hall.
-Duke was also listed as one of six “strong candidates” for election to the Pro Football Hall of Fame by the Associated Press in 1964.
+Duke was also listed as one of six "strong candidates" for election to the Pro Football Hall of Fame by the Associated Press in 1964.

 Slater was a finalist for the Professional Football Hall of Fame in 1970 and 1971, the first two years finalists were publicly announced by the organization.
 In 1972, the Hall created a Seniors Committee, which would provide the exclusive nominations for players who retired over 25 years ago.
-From 1972-2019, the Seniors Committee declined to nominate Slater as a finalist for the Pro Football Hall of Fame.
+From 1972 to 2019, the Seniors Committee declined to nominate Slater as a finalist for the Pro Football Hall of Fame.

 On January 15, 2020, Duke Slater was elected to the Pro Football Hall of Fame as a member of the Centennial Class.